itewreed/secam-tbc-2-yuv/README.md

 Flaws present can be, to a certain degree, alleviated in post.

 ## Troubleshooting
-If the majority of the video is affected by the overpainting try to decode with --start <framenumber> option in vhs-decode.
+If the majority of the video is affected by pink overpainting there are two possible solutions to fix that.
+### 1. Give the input files an offset
+To shift the offset by one frame we have to take account, that one frame is 1135 samples per line over 626 lines.
+So the formula is (1135*626)*n. \
+The n is a variable that can be anything between zero and the last frame of the video.
+It can be seen as a start-frame option.
+So use this to find a start frame where both fields are not pink.
+### 2. Decode by using --start parameter
+Try to decode with --start <framenumber> option in vhs-decode.
 This will start the decode from another frame and reverts this effect.
 You might have to try out several start frames for success.
+But this is less convenient than option 1.